junglewill/Click-through-rate-prediction/README.md

 _________________________________________
-For more information, please check our <a href='https://github.com/junglewill/Click-through-rate-prediction/blob/master/Report_and_approach.pdf'>final report</a>.
+For more detailed information, please check our <a href='https://github.com/junglewill/Click-through-rate-prediction/blob/master/Report_and_approach.pdf'>final report</a>.
 Feel free to contact me if you have any questions.
 Thank you!